Double-digit profit growth may return in second quarter

-NEW YORK (Reuters) - With all the hoopla over the Dow topping 17,000 out of the way, the market’s next focus will be whether the fast-approaching earnings season can justify U.S. stocks climbing further into record territory.
+NEW YORK (Reuters) - With all the hoopla over the Dow topping 17,000 out of the way, the market’s next focus will be whether the fast-approaching earnings season can justify U.S. stocks continuing their climb further into record territory.

-Many factors point to a second-quarter earnings season poised to surprise substantially to the upside.
-There is an outside chance that profits for S&P 500 .SPX companies could return to double-digit growth for the first time in nearly three years.
+Many factors point to a second-quarter earnings season poised to surprise substantially to the upside, with an outside chance that profits for S&P 500 .SPX companies could return to double-digit growth for the first time in nearly three years.

 “It’s a strong report that capped off a strong quarter.
-Everything in the report points to 4 percent growth in the second quarter,” said Stuart Hoffman, chief economist at PNC Financial Services in Pittsburgh, referring to June’s jobs data.
+Everything in the report points to 4 percent growth in the second quarter,” said Stuart Hoffman, chief economist at PNC Financial Services in Pittsburgh, referring to the jump in June’s nonfarm payrolls.

 But some signs suggest the 10 percent handle could be breached a quarter earlier by the time all of the second-quarter numbers are in.